pooltogether/pooltogether-pool-contracts/README.md

 ## Architecture

 PrizePool: Base primitive.
 Autonomous prize-linked savings account
-PrizePoolFactory: Configures and creates Pools.
+GovernanceFee: Configures and creates Pools.

 When a Pool is created it is configured with:
 - Prize Distribution Strategy